sagemath/sagewiki_to_gh-2022-10-10/bug18.md

-= SAGE Bug Day 18  =
+= Sage Bug Day 18  =

-The event will take place on '''Thursday, November 19, 2009''' and officially start at 9 am pacific standard time and go on until people run out of energy.
+The event will take place on '''Thursday, November 19, 2009''' and officially start at 9 am Pacific standard time and go on until people run out of energy.

 Don't work on '''anything''' unless there is a trac ticket for it.

- * The base version of SAGE we'll start with is '''4.2.1'''
+ * The base version of Sage we'll start with is '''4.2.1'''
  * For a trac account follow [[TracGuidelines|these]] instructions
  * We'll all be on #sage-devel at irc.freenode.net.
 {{{